Case Questions and Answers

 Do all those individual potential class members share in any refund?

 No. Notice was sent to all potential class members.
-The Court has not determined who should get the refund.
+The Class Administrator has not determined who should get the refund.
 The engineering firm who filed an application is probably not the entity who bore the financial burden of the fee.
 The landowner also may not have borne the burden because a subdivider may have paid the fee, not the landowner who sold the land to the subdivider.
 There are many hundreds of individuals who either built their own home, paid a contractor on a “cost plus” basis, or otherwise directly paid the fee to the WCWCD.
-Other homeowners acquired their home long after the fee was paid by the builder and did not pay the fee themselves.
-All this would need to be sorted out by the Court once it is determined that a refund is to be paid.
+Other homeowners acquired their home long after the fee was paid by the builder or the builder signed a note to pay the fee.
+Those buyers did not pay the fee themselves but it may have been paid from funds due to the builder when a house was sold.
+All this would need to be sorted out by the Class Administrator in a manner consistent with the court order once it is determined that a refund is to be paid.

 Are legal counsel for the class members taking this seriously?